 Okay, so that’s interesting – there’s some kind of grease within the power terminals.
-My guess is that it’s some kind of dielectric grease for moisture and corrosion resistance.
+My guess is that it’s some kind of dielectric or conductive grease for moisture and corrosion resistance.

 But, I looked at some other M18 batteries – newer ones – and they didn’t have any such grease.

-Why would older batteries have dielectric grease within the battery contacts, but not the newer ones?
+Why would older batteries have grease within the battery contacts, but not the newer ones?

 I examined a couple of batteries and peeked inside 3 of them – an M18 4Ah battery from ~2012, a 5Ah battery from 2014, and a 5ah battery from 2018.